debear92/expenses-tracker/README.md

 ![CI Python Linter](readme/ci-python-linter.PNG)

-No issues were dected when passing the code with the CI Python Linter
+No issues were dected when passing the code through the CI Python Linter

 # Bugs/Issues

 ## Fixed

-- When calculating the savings I first encountered some issues in reading the expenses for the same month as the dates were inputted in a different format.
+- When calculating the savings I first encountered some issues reading the expenses for the same month as the dates were inputted in a different format.
 For example, in the expenses_tracker the dates are set at DD-MM-YYYY while on the budget sheet I only have the month as MM.
 I was able to fix this, by using this piece of code  and the zfill() method.

 ```
 budget_amount = sum(